Court security leads discussion at Jasper County Council meeting

 Sheriff Pat Williamson came before the council looking for additional funds to employ two full-time court security officers instead of just one.

-Currently the county’s budget funds one full-time court security officer and three part-time, Williamson requested the council consider bumping that up to two full-time positions and keeping the three part-time spots.
+The county’s current budget funds one full-time court security officer and three part-time officers.
+Williamson requested the council consider bumping that up to two full-time positions and keeping the three part-time spots.

 “We need to start thinking about extra security at the courthouse, and I feel the same way about the prosecution’s office,” added Williamson.